johnyob/dromedary/README.md

 ## What is Dromedary?

 Dromedary is a work-in-progress implementation of a constraint-based type checker for a large subset of OCaml.
-It is largely based on the work of François Pottier's [Hindley-Milner elaboration in an applactive style](http://gallium.inria.fr/~fpottier/publis/fpottier-elaboration.pdf) and the constraint language presented in [The Essence of ML Inference](http://pauillac.inria.fr/~fpottier/publis/emlti-final.pdf).
+It is largely based on the work of François Pottier's [Hindley-Milner elaboration in an applactive style](http://gallium.inria.fr/~fpottier/publis/fpottier-elaboration.pdf) and the constraint language presented in [The Essence of ML Type Inference](http://pauillac.inria.fr/~fpottier/publis/emlti-final.pdf).

 ## Features

-Dromedary implements *significantly* more features than those presented in Pottier's [paper](http://gallium.inria.fr/~fpottier/publis/fpottier-elaboration.pdf), including:
+Dromedary implements *significantly* more features than the language presented in Pottier's [paper](http://gallium.inria.fr/~fpottier/publis/fpottier-elaboration.pdf), including:
 - Algebraic data types and pattern matching
 - Mutually recursive let bindings
 - Side-effecting primitives and the value restriction